Sapele, Nigeria: History

 Today, the town has one of Nigeria's major ports and its river is also non-salty.
 Its industries include the processing of timber, rubber, and palm oil, as well as furniture, tamarind balm and footwear manufacturing.
 Sapele also is a hub for oil and gas exploration, with flow stations situated in Shell Road and Oton.
 It has various oil wells in neighboring towns and villages like Ugborhen, Ugbukurusu, Amukpe, Okirigwe and Oton under Sapele's local Government.
 Its population was 135,800 in 1995, growing to 242,652 by 2005/6.

 The surrounding forest especially features Entandrophragma cylindricum, commonly called Sapele after the town.
 This Nigerian hardwood has long been in high demand internationally, for multiple uses ranging from guitars to sea defences.
 Sapele was one of Africa's largest timber producers, alongside a smaller UAC establishment in Ghana.
 It was frequented by many international shipping companies, such as Elder Dempster.
 The African Timber and Plywood (AT&P), a Sapele factory from a division of the United Africa Company, UAC, was once reputed to be the largest timber manufacturing complex in the world.
 In its prime, notably during the 1960s and '70s, it was the town's greatest employer with an estimated 9,000 employees, many of them working in tropical forestry regions supplying the Sapele factory via rafts on the abundant river systems.
 The forestry business was carefully managed by the United Africa Company to avoid deforestation and preserve timber resources.
 As well as the export of African hardwoods, AT&P Ltd in Sapele was also famous for the manufacture of many related items: plywood, chipboard (and associated glue products), housing components, prefabricated houses for the army and others, furniture etc. It trained skilled engineers and managers, some of whom were sent to the United Kingdom and Germany for training purposes.
 It contributed much to the growing infrastructure of the town, such as sports centres/the Sapele Athletic Club, schools, roads, housing, shops, and health provision.
 The company also had its own health clinic or small hospital from which its workers benefitted.

-The Ogorode district of the city houses two of the Power Holding Company of Nigeria power generation plants, one of six majors in the country and the nation's second-largest with an installed capacity of 1000 MW as well as an NIPP power plant.
+The Ogorode district of the city houses two of the Power Holding Company of Nigeria power generation plants, one of six majors in the country and the nation's second largest with an installed capacity of 1000 MW as well as an NIPP power plant.

+Climate

+The climate is oppressive year-round in Sapele, with the wet season being warm and cloudy and the dry season being hot and partially cloudy.